hkhako/OS_Dreamfactory2.0/README.md

 	cd ${OPENSHIFT_HOMEDIR}/app-root/runtime/repo/dreamfactory

 	php $OPENSHIFT_DATA_DIR/bin/composer install --no-dev

 	php artisan dreamfactory:setup

 	<Enter your admin credentials>

+9. Restart the Openshift Application [at OpenShift Online Portal]

-9. Your Dreamfactory2.0 is up and running, goto your app's url to use it.
+10, Your Dreamfactory2.0 is up and running, goto your app's url to use it.

 ### Note